djipco/webmidi/README.md

   .then(() => console.log("WebMidi enabled!"))
   .catch(err => alert(err));
 ```
-To use WebMidi.js you need to know which `Input` and `Output` ports are available.
-Connect a MIDI
+To interact with devices you need to know which `Input` and `Output` ports are available.
+Connect a
-device and try the following:
+MIDI device and try the following:

 ```javascript
 WebMidi